Latest update (June 22): Almost all teams are operating at full capacity…or will by July 5.

 Pittsburgh Pirates: PNC Park will operate at 55% capacity in June, and increase to 100% capacity starting July 1.

-San Diego Padres: California ruled on March 5th that 20% (approx. 8,500 fans) will be allowed to start the season at Petco Park.
+San Diego Padres: Petco Park is at full capacity, and rocking!
 Learn more about the best seating options at Petco Park.

-San Francisco Giants: 20% capacity (8,000 fans) will be allowed.
+San Francisco Giants: The Giants return to full capacity on June 25.
 Oracle Park seating recommendations.

-St. Louis Cardinals: Busch Stadium capacity will be 29,000 until June 14th, when it opens to full capacity.
+St. Louis Cardinals: Busch Stadium is now opens at full capacity.
 Find Cardinals tickets through guide to Busch Stadium Seating.

 Texas Rangers: The Rangers have announced that they will be open to 100% capacity for Opening Day, with a slight reduction for the remaining games in April.
 After Opening Day, the Rangers will operate some dedicated socially-distanced sections in Left Field (241-244).
 If you’re planning to go to MLB’s newest ballpark this season, please read our complete coverage of Globe Life Field.

 Toronto Blue Jays: The Blue Jays are now playing their home games at Sahlen Field in Buffalo, New York.
-Full capacity at Sahlen Field is 16,600, but the Blue Jays run there began June 1 with 5,321 fans (about 1/3 full).
-Capacity will increase throughout the month, as conditions warrant.
+Full capacity at Sahlen Field is 16,600, and the Blue Jays will be at full capacity from June 24 onward.